Last Updated on November 16, 2023 by Electricalvolt

 Case-2 – When there is resistance in system grounding

 Now, we connect 5 Ohms resistance between the neutral and ground.

 Total resistance = Connected resistance + Earth pit resistance

 Earth Fault current = Neutral to Phase Voltage/ Total Resistance

 = 6.38 /6

-In the case of 2, the current reduces to 1/6 th of the current in case no.1.
-After resistance grounding the current is well below the equipment’s full load current capacity.
+In case 2, the current reduces to 1/6 th of the current in case no.1.
+After resistance grounding, the current is well below the equipment’s full load current capacity.

-Do we need neutral grounding system for 440 Volts system?
+Do we need a neutral grounding system for the 440 Volts system?